mbA2D/Test_Equipment_Control/README.md

  - Make 'charge_discharge_control' file into a class
  - Double-check commands where possible? e.g. send output on command, then check status of output.
  - View equipment connections and change settings per instrument instead of having to setup everything again - e.g. remote sense.
- - Create an 'add channel' button
+ - DONE - Create an 'add channel' button
  - Create a 'remove channel' button
  - DONE - Show fake equipment even when no resources are available
  - Make GUIs better with drop-downs and checkboxes